Evidence of Layered Positional and Directional Constraints in the Voynich Manuscript: Implications for Cipher-Like Structure: Results

 \subsubsection{Cardan grille: the Sig1/Sig4 tension}

-Across 15 honest configurations and five sensitivity sweeps, no grille variant achieves all four signatures.
+Across 15 honest configurations and five sensitivity sweeps, no grille variant achieves all four signatures against either dialect.
 The sensitivity sweep over column skew (Table~\ref{tab:grilleskew}) reveals the governing trade-off directly.

-At $\alpha = 0$, E$\to$S reaches 73\% but shape is Intermediate; at $\alpha \geq 1.5$, shape is Zipfian but E$\to$S collapses below 14\%.
+At $\alpha = 0$, E$\to$S reaches 73\% (passing for both dialects) but shape is Intermediate; at $\alpha \geq 1.5$, shape is Zipfian but E$\to$S collapses below 14\% (failing for both dialects).
 The mechanism is the same as in the slot-based generator but operating on a different parameter: high column skew concentrates each column's distribution onto one dominant grapheme, producing Zipfian boundary frequencies (Sig4) through a pure frequency-concentration effect.
 But that same dominant grapheme now appears at roughly equal rates at word starts and ends (because it dominates both the first and last columns of any word generated from this table), collapsing the positional asymmetry that drives E$\to$S (Sig1).
-No intermediate skew value achieves both.
+No intermediate skew value achieves both, regardless of dialect reference.

 The honest row-sequential configurations confirm that sequential traversal of a structured source does not rescue MI.
-With a 201,723-word English corpus as source and pure sequential traversal ($p_\text{jump} = 0.00$), the net sequential signal (MI$_\text{orig}$ $-$ MI$_\text{shuf}$) is approximately 0.002 bits, two orders of magnitude below the VMS target of 0.181 bits.
+With a 201,723-word English corpus as source and pure sequential traversal ($p_\text{jump} = 0.00$), the net sequential signal (MI$_\text{orig}$ $-$ MI$_\text{shuf}$) is approximately 0.002 bits, two orders of magnitude below the VMS target (0.181 bits for Currier~A, 0.165 bits for Currier~B).
 The random-source null yields an identical net signal (0.002 bits), confirming that with a corpus large enough to avoid row repetition, sequential traversal contributes no measurable MI regardless of source structure.